jaglima/jaglima.github.io/content/about/index.md

 # Personal

-I am a brazilian, not so young technologist (?) and diletant backpacker.
-I have been lived between Sao Paulo city and the country side, where my parents still lives and where I grew up.
+I am a Brazilian technologist, not so young, and an occasional backpacker.
+For most of my life, I have lived between the city of São Paulo and the countryside, where I grew up and where my parents still reside.

-I like living outside and doing stuff outside home.
+I enjoy being outdoors, going to the gym, indulging in good food and beer.
+In my free time, I engage in various small obsessions depending on how life presents them to me.
+These can range from woodworking to poker playing.

 # Academic

-I studied Meteorology with a MSc in Computer Science, but I didn't fully fitted in the academy.
-After some time I discovered that I like at most going after the theory and methods aiming to build things than the opposite.
-Usually, starting from the theory doesn't thrill me as much.
+I studied Meteorology with a major in Computer Science.
+Then I pursued a MSc in Computer Science.
+Since my MSc experience I keep studing here and there in an indepentend way.
+I discovered that I like at most going after the theory and methods aiming to build things than the opposite.

-# Personality
+# Professionaly

 I have a taste for investigation and pioneering.
 I had my best times being part of inaugural teams, being the first one (more than once) in some positions where I worked.